gavdraper/gavdraper.github.io/_posts/2018-05-13-SQL-Server-Management-Studio-Hangs-When-Browsing-A-Database.md

     DROP INDEX ndx_blah ON Blah
 {% endhighlight %}

 At this point we have an open transaction that has dropped an index.
-Imagine it's now running a long query to load new data in keeping the schema modification lock open.
+Imagine it's now running a long query to load new data in keeping the SCH-M lock open.
 If you now try to expand the tables node in SSMS...

 ![lock timeout error]({{site.url}}/content/images/2018-schema-locks/timeout.PNG)